boutproject/BOUT-dev/manual/sphinx/users.rst

     options->get("gamma", gamma, 5.0/3.0);

-See section [sec:options] for more details of how to use the input options.
+See :ref:`sec-options` for more details of how to use the input options.

 Communication